 You’ll be providing an invaluable service to foster or birth families who need a break in order to continue caring for a young person.
 You’ll be giving families the chance to stay together thanks to a much-needed opportunity to rest.

 It is a highly specialised and rewarding role.
 More often than not, the child will have a special health or disability requirement – you’ll be offering them a home-away-from-home where they can thrive.
-Placements can take place during the week or at weekends.
+This type of care can take place during the week or at weekends.

 Our respite foster carers don’t do this alone: National Fostering Group provides excellent support and training.
 You have a dedicated Supervising Social Worker who is backed by an experienced local team, access to 24/7 advice and excellent training delivered in your area.